Sue Whistler shares her experience of attending the daytime session of Open the Door 2019.

 We have had some lovely responses to our Artemisia flash fiction prompt.
 Well done and thank you so much to all those who contributed.
 This week we have chosen a very special artifact from the GWL archive.
 These photographs show the back and front faces of a small porcelain bell.
 One side depicts a […]

 There is a palpable air of excitement here at the library as this self portrait by Artemisia Gentileschi as Saint Catherine of Alexandria is here.
-More information about the exhibition can be found here: https://womenslibrary.org.uk/event/artemisia/ Artemisia Gentileschi was born in Rome in 1593.
-Despite an eventful life, which included being raped at 17, enduring an arduous […]
+More information about the exhibition can be found here: https://womenslibrary.org.uk/event/artemisia/ Artemisia Gentileschi is considered one of the most accomplished painters among the followers of Caravaggio, whom she must have known personally through her […]

 This week we have chosen a very special image for our #FlashFictionFriday prompt.
 It is our highly-prized umbrella stand which was reputedly painted by Suffragettes in Duke Street Prison over 100 years ago.
 From the beauty of its painted wrought iron structure and mitred shape to the mystery suggested by the bent guard rail, this […]